networktocode/schema-enforcer/docs/ansible_command.md

 ### Using the `schema_enforcer_automap_default` ansible inventory variable

 This variable specifies whether or not to use automapping.
 It defaults to true.
-When automapping is in use, schema enforcer will automatically map map schema IDs to host variables if the variable's name matches a top level property defined in the schema.
+When automapping is in use, schema enforcer will automatically map schema IDs to host variables if the variable's name matches a top level property defined in the schema.
 This happens by default when no `schema_enforcer_schema_ids` property is declared.

 The leaf group in the included ansible example does not declare any schemas per the `schema_enforcer_schema_ids` property.